-This story, which was originally published May 1, has been updated to incorporate May 7 policy changes by OSFI.
+This story, which was originally published May 1 in the May issue of Investment Executive, has been updated to incorporate May 7 policy changes by OSFI.

 The decision by the office of the Superintendent of Financial Institutions (OSFI) to freeze transfers out of federally regulated defined-benefit (DB) pension plans is likely to lead to confusion among plan members, experts say.
 However, the regulator’s move was not surprising, given the stress put on these plans by the Covid-19 crisis.

 Canadian DB pension plans have been battered by the decline in global equities market values and bond yields in response to the Covid-19 pandemic, according to a report by London, U.K.-based Aon PLC released in April.
 According to the report, the median solvency ratio for Canadian DB plans stood at 89.1% at the end of March, a drop of 13.4 percentage points since the end of 2019, when the ratio stood at 102.5%.

 “In the short term, [the freeze] helps prevent a run on pensions and helps maintain their health,” says Jason Heath, managing director and certified financial planner with Objective Financial Partners Inc. in Markham, Ont.
 “In the medium or longer term, the risks of a pension not being able to pay future monthly benefits have increased.”

 Says Trevor Parry, president of TRP Strategy Group in Ancaster, Ont., and a tax and estate planning specialist: “Some [plan members] will be greatly and adversely inconvenienced [by the freeze].
 For others, there will be some anxiety, but they will get through it.”
 He adds that OSFI’s move is “the right thing” for the regulator to do.